kontent-ai/data-ops/README.md

 # Commands

-The tool usage is based on commands, provided in the following format:
+The tool usage is based on commands provided in the following format:

 ```bash
 npx @kontent-ai/data-ops <command-name> <command-options>